What are student health services?

 - Arrive early so you give yourself time to settle down, collect your thoughts, and fill out any forms.

-- You may want to ask a friend or significant other to come with you to make the visit less stressful, or to help you ask questions.
+- You may want to ask a friend or significant other to come with you to make the visit less stressful, or to listen.

 Things to remember while you’re at your appointment:

-- If you don’t understand something your provider says, ask him/her to say it again more clearly.
+- If you don’t understand something your provider says, ask them to say it again more clearly.
 Your provider should be patient and should be willing to explain things to you.

 What do I do if student health services can’t provide me with the services that I need?

 The staff at your student health center will know the names and contact information of physicians, specialists, gynecologists, and mental health clinicians in the community in case you need additional care not provided at the center.
 You can always ask them to help you find someone qualified to take care of your specific problem.
-Make sure to check your insurance.
-If it’s a problem that can wait, some insurance companies only cover visits to health care providers within your hometown network.
+Make sure to check your insurance, as some companies only cover visits to health care providers within your hometown network.

 What if I have an emergency?